About AmpAI Assistants

 "To make your segment even more effective for targeting high-value customers

-who haven't recently purchased (especially with the goal of promoting new
+who have not recently purchased (especially with the goal of promoting new

 jeans offerings), you might consider adding additional criteria."